Skip to main content

 Daily Physical Activity

-During the 2011-2012 school year the Bobcat students and staff took action and developed Daily Physical Activities (DPA) across the entire school population in small and large group settings.
+The Bobcat students and staff have developed Daily Physical Activities (DPA) across the entire school population in small and large group settings.
 These school wide activities were part of the provincial Daily Physical Activity initiative which continues in our school this year.
 For more information see the

 Ministry of Education